WelerM/Registration_System__SQL_Electron/README.md

 This project came out of a necessity of my non IT job which is menaging the entrance of a building and taking standard information of every visitor coming in such as name, id, floor in which they are going to, etc...
 This project was then created to avoid writing all of that info by hand on a book.

-# How to use it
-1 - In the project's root directory, type: npm install 2 - Replace the consts 'db_name', 'db_password', 'db_port' with your SQL's corresponding credentials.

 ![res](https://user-images.githubusercontent.com/99507279/216105993-524d9a64-c154-4826-86bf-2293d4147cdd.PNG)

 # Hits and misses